Solaireis/CML/README.md

     <img src="WSSE.png" style="width: 50%; height: auto;" alt="wsse">
 </h1>

+Unrestricted and open to public as this answer is obselete

 # CML
 > Cisco Modelling labs configurations for the Worldskills 2022 Korea Special Edition round